mighty-gerbils/gerbil/README.md

 Probably the best way to dive into gerbil is by reading the sources, as all the main language features are exercised in one way or another within the implementation.
-The core language macros are defined in `src/gerbil/prelude/core.ss`.
+The core language macros are defined in the [core prelude](src/gerbil/prelude/core.ss).
 This is the language that you get in the interpreter and what is available when writing a new module without explicitly specifying a prelude.